Infineon/multi-half-bridge/multi-half-bridge.wiki/pythonWiki.md

 * build-essential
 * Infineon multi-half-bridge library (this library)

-### Prepare Raspberry pi
+### Prepare Raspberry Pi

-**You can this step, if you already have Raspberry pi OS installed on your compatible Raspberry Pi.**
+**You can this step, if you already have Raspberry Pi OS installed on your compatible Raspberry Pi.**

-* Download Raspberry pi OS from [here](https://www.raspberrypi.org/downloads/raspbian/)
+* Download Raspberry Pi OS from [here](https://www.raspberrypi.org/downloads/raspbian/)
 * Unzip Raspbian and flash the image to an SD card.
 [Here](https://www.raspberrypi.org/documentation/installation/installing-images/) you find a step-by-step tutorial.

 ### Hardware Setup